anderson-github-classroom/csc-448-project/students/enewcome/home.md

 ### Other cool things/facts:
 - This project is made possible using data from GISAID!
 - The dashboard provides analysis for 10 different pathogens, including ebola, ncov (novel coronavirus), and zika.
-- Nextstrain provides an open-source toolkit that allows anyone to create visualizations like the ones that are seen on the dashboard.
+- Next Strain provides an open-source toolkit that allows anyone to create visualizations like the ones that are seen on the dashboard.